A Bench By The Road

 Erected 2016 by The Bench By The Road Project.

 Location.
 30° 26.04′ N, 91° 10.728′ W. Marker is in Baton Rouge, Louisiana, in East Baton Rouge Parish.
 Marker is at the intersection of Thomas H. Delpit Drive and Louise Street, on the right when traveling south on Thomas H. Delpit Drive.
 Touch for map.
-Marker is at or near this postal address: 1520 Thomas H. Delpit Drive, Baton Rouge LA 70802, United States of America.
+Marker is at or near this postal address: 1520 Thomas H Delpit Drive, Baton Rouge LA 70802, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Spanish-American War Memorial (approx. 0.6 miles away); School For The Deaf (approx. 0.6 miles away); Stories of City Park (approx. 0.7 miles away); William Bartram Trail (approx. 0.7 miles away); Beauregard Town (approx. 0.7 miles away); Historic City Park Golf Course (approx. ¾ mile away); a different marker also named William Bartram Trail (approx. 0.8 miles away); Civil War Battle (approx. 0.9 miles away).
 Touch for a list and map of all markers in Baton Rouge.